dillera/fujinetGameAlerts/README.md

         sudo systemctl restart nginx
         ```

-3.  **Deployment Script (`deploy.sh`):**
+4.  **Deployment Script (`deploy.sh`):**
-    The included `deploy.sh` script automates pulling changes, running setup (installing/updating dependencies), and restarting the `gas.service`.
+    The repository includes a `deploy.sh.example` script that automates pulling changes, running setup (installing/updating dependencies), and restarting both the `gas.service` and `gasui.service`.

+    To use it:
+    ```bash
+    # Copy the example to your actual deployment script
+    cp deploy.sh.example deploy.sh

+    # Edit the script to set your server details
+    nano deploy.sh

+    # Make it executable
+    chmod +x deploy.sh

+    # Run the deployment
+    ./deploy.sh
+    ```

     Run it from your local machine where you have SSH access to the server.
 It assumes SSH keys are configured for passwordless login.

 ## Monitoring

 *   **Systemd Service Logs:**
     ```bash
+    # Monitor the main service
     sudo journalctl -u gas.service -f

+    # Monitor the web UI service
+    sudo journalctl -u gasui.service -f

+    # Monitor both services together
+    sudo journalctl -u gas.service -u gasui.service -f
     ```
-    Look for Gunicorn startup messages, Flask application logs (including scheduler startup and execution logs), and any errors.
 *   **Application Log File:**
     ```bash
     tail -f /path/to/fujinetGameAlerts/logs/gas.log